cb400f/opensuse-guide.org/repositories.md

 {% include note.html note=add_repositories_with_care %}

 The easiest and safest way to add repositories is using the list of online community repositories in YaST.
 This provides you with a selection of popular and quite safe repositories to choose from:

 <div class="path">YaST => Software => Software Repositories => Click on "Add" => Select "Community Repositories" and click "Next"</div>

-Note that the <i>openSUSE BuildService</i> is a service for the community to build and share packages. <i>openSUSE BuildService repositories are unofficial and unsupported</i>.
+Note that the _openSUSE BuildService_ is a service for the community to build and share packages. _openSUSE BuildService repositories are unofficial and unsupported_.
 Use at your own risk.

 ### 11.1.2 Recommended Repositories

-You should always have the four <i>official</i> repositories (which are configured out of the box).<br/>
+You should always have the four _official_ repositories (which are configured out of the box).

 - **Main Repository (OSS)**
 - **Main Repository (NON-OSS)**
 - **Main Update Repository**
 - **Main Update Repository (NON-OSS)**

-Additionally I recommend adding the following <i>unofficial</i> repositories from the Community Repositories list, for having a good balance of software supply and stability for most users.
+Additionally I recommend adding the following _unofficial_ repositories from the Community Repositories list, for having a good balance of software supply and stability for most users.

 - **Packman Repository**